midnightbreakfast/web/_drafts/callie-collins.md

 **Collins:** Thanks for saying that.
 We think you’re right—that authors really crave that particular sort of attention.
 And that small presses are in a much better position to give it to them.

-**O’Neal: **I’m also very smitten with your immodest aims.
+**O’Neal:** I’m also very smitten with your immodest aims.
 Can you talk a little bit more about that?
 How do you see the role of the small press as part of the larger publishing landscape changing in the coming years?

-**Collins: **I did an interview recently where the interviewer kept asking me about whether or not books are dead—because books are dead, I mean, they’re really dead, because e-books and shorter attention spans are killing everything and no one reads anymore!
+**Collins:** I did an interview recently where the interviewer kept asking me about whether or not books are dead—because books are dead, I mean, they’re really dead, because e-books and shorter attention spans are killing everything and no one reads anymore!
 And none of that is true.
-I think it’s clear to everyone reading literary content on the Internet that, while books may be changing form or getting to people differently, the community of readers who want fresh, kick-you-over content is just becoming more fervent.
+I think it’s clear to everyone reading literary content on the internet that, while books may be changing form or getting to people differently, the community of readers who want fresh, kick-you-over content is just becoming more fervent.

 I obviously understand where he was coming from.
 The major houses are, in a way, making that narrative solvent.
 But small presses aren’t stuck in the same loops major houses are.
 They’re more likely to find innovative ways to access that smart, committed, super-engaged online community than are publishers who have a hundred-year history of doing things the old way.